How to get your Amazon SEO in shape

-Product pictures are an important sales driver.
-Not only for Amazon, product images should create a convincing picture of the product in e-commerce.
-Frequently underrated are good pictures at Amazon – one of the most important sales arguments.
+Product pictures are important sales drivers.
+Not only on Amazon, images create a convincing picture of the product in e-commerce.
+Pictures are frequently underrated – one of the most important sales arguments.
 The user wants to make a concrete picture of the product before purchase.
-If only a few pictures are available to him, which are also available in small resolution, this may frighten him from the purchase of the product.
+If only a few pictures are available to him, which are also has a bad resolution, it may frighten him from the purchase of the product.
 Therefore you should always offer pictures with high resolution (between 1000 × 1000 px and 1500 × 1500 px) on Amazon and several of them, which represent the product from different angles.

-Keywords can be added as backend keywords in Seller Central and have an influence on the ranking of the product.
+Backend keywords also have a great influence on the ranking of the product.
 These are terms which are not directly visible to the user, neither on the screen nor in the source text.
 The seller offers the possibility to add a total of 5 lines of 250 characters each.
-This place should be fully used.
+Make complete usage of this space.

-Tip: Amazon sees hyphens as AND operator, which means that, for example, the stored keyword “Barbecue Smoker” would be interesting for three possible searches: “Barbecuesmoker”, “barbecue” and “Smoker”.
+Tip: Amazon sees hyphens as AND operator, which means that, for example, the stored keyword “Barbecue-Smoker” would be interesting for three possible searches: “Barbecuesmoker”, “barbecue” and “Smoker”.
 This makes it easier to use the available space.
-This is an important area for Amazon SEO optimisation.
+This is an important area for Amazon SEO optimization.

 Performance factors in detail